pierre-aurele-martin/Algolia4you/README.md

 # Disclaimer

-I code for fun and this was made to show Algolia my :heart: !
+I code for fun and this was made to show Algolia some :heart: !